 This page is just like any other WordPress page.
 But instead of publishing it manually, WordPress does it for you.
 For example, attachment page for an image will show that image with all its additional data like title, description, caption and alt text.

 You can edit the page just like any other, have comments on it and share it with your users.
-Data shown on the page depends on the theme.
-Some themes may choose to show more or less data.
+Data shown on the page depends on the WordPress theme.
+Some themes may choose to show more or fewer data.

 Images are fun

 Working with images and other media files in WordPress is fun.
 But before it becomes fun, you should learn how to navigate through WordPress Media Library.
 We hope this article has helped you with that and that now you know how to add new images, edit them and insert into posts, show galleries, and attachment pages.